 Being the Middle Eastern language, Aramaic has its existence as the language for administration around the 10th century.
 This proves it to the oldest language and is stated as the mother for Hebrew and Arabic languages as most of the texts are borrowed from it.

 With the longest documented history, the Greek language dates back to 1450 BC.
 It is well spoken in the Mediterranean countries and also known for its rich history and documentation.
-These factors make it as the oldest language in human history.
+These factors make it the oldest language in human history.

-Being spoken at the coastal outposts and islands in the Mediterranean peninsula, the Phoenician language came into existence around the 1050BC.
+Being spoken at the coastal outposts and islands in the Mediterranean peninsula, the Phoenician language came into existence around 1050BC.
 According to researchers, the Phoenician alphabets were the oldest verified consonantal alphabets.

 Scholars claim that Sanskrit is originated from the Tamil language.
-It has influenced many European languages and was famous in the region of Indian-Subcontinent.
+It has influenced many European languages and was famous in the region of the Indian-Subcontinent.
 Dated back from 3000 BC today Sanskrit is an official language in India and fighting with existence.

 With a vast variety of literature, the Tamil language came into existence around 3rd million BC.
-This makes the Tamil language as the longest surviving language around the world.
-The use of Tamil or Dravidian language is also prominent these days in Indian Sub-continent.
+This makes the Tamil language the longest surviving language around the world.
+The use of Tamil or Dravidian language is also prominent these days in the Indian Sub-continent.